KYC

 What is Adverse Media Screening?

-Adverse media screening is the process of searching public information sources for negative coverage of a customer, entity, or counterparty that could indicate financial crime risk.
-Those sources include news databases, court filings, regulatory enforcement announcements, bankruptcy records, and social media.
-The goal is to identify risk signals that don't appear on structured watchlists.
+Adverse media screening, also called negative news screening, is the process of searching public information sources for negative coverage of a customer, entity, or counterparty that could indicate financial crime risk.
+The two terms are worth separating: adverse media is the information itself, publicly available negative reporting that links a subject to money laundering, fraud, corruption, terrorism financing, or sanctions violations, and screening is the control you run against it.
+Those sources include news databases and archives, court filings, regulatory enforcement registers, bankruptcy and insolvency records, and social media.
+The goal is to identify individuals or entities connected to money laundering, fraud, terrorism financing, corruption, or serious criminal activity, before or during a business relationship.
+It surfaces risk signals that don't appear on structured watchlists.

 Most financial institutions run sanctions screening and politically exposed person (PEP) checks as standard controls.
 Adverse media sits alongside these but covers a fundamentally different universe of risk.
+Sanctions lists are relatively static and binary.
+Adverse media draws from an unstructured, constantly changing body of content, which is what makes calibration harder and automation more valuable.
 A customer can be entirely clear of every sanctions list and still be the subject of credible reporting on fraud, bribery, or corruption.

 The distinction matters in practice.
 In 2023, the New York Department of Financial Services fined Deutsche Bank $186 million in part for failing to act on publicly available information about Jeffrey Epstein's criminal history when onboarding and maintaining the relationship.
 Epstein had been convicted in 2008.
 The adverse media was extensive and dated years before Deutsche Bank accepted him as a customer in 2013.
 Every structured screen cleared.
 The public record did not.